 For resale flats, divorced or widowed buyers with children may be eligible for the Proximity Housing Grant (PHG) if they are living with or near their parents regardless of whether they are first or second timers.
 If applicants are first-timers, meaning that they are currently not owners of, or have not previously sold subsidised flats, they may also apply for the Family Grant.

-So, for resale flats, divorced or widowed parents can tap on a total of 3 grants for resale grants—EHG, PHG and Family Grant—amounting up to $160,000.
+So divorced or widowed parents can tap on a total of three grants for resale flats—EHG, PHG and Family Grant—amounting up to $160,000.

-If the widowed or divorced parent is unable to afford a flat even with grants provided, he/she may wish to rent a one-room or two-room HDB flat under the Public Rental Scheme.
-This is applicable to widowed or divorced parents who are 21 years old and above, do not earn more than $1,500 a month in household income.
+If the widowed or divorced parent is unable to afford a flat with grants provided, they may wish to rent a one-room or two-room HDB flat under the Public Rental Scheme.
+It is applicable for citizens aged 21 years old and above, and have a monthly household income of at most $1,500.

 Previously: Unlike widowed or divorced parents, unwed parents were unfortunately not eligible to buy a new HDB flat as the parent and child were not recognised as a family nucleus.
-They would’ve been asked to wait until they turned 35 to buy a BTO flat/resale flat under the Single Singaporean Citizen scheme or Joint Singles Scheme (as a co-applicant).
+They would need to wait until they turned 35 to buy a BTO or resale flat under the Single Singapore Citizen Scheme or Joint Singles Scheme (as a co-applicant).

 According to the Ministry of National Development (MND), single unwed parents above the age of 21 (but below 35) have been allowed to purchase new two-room flats and resale flats in the past, but this was subject to a case-by-case basis.

-Now: On 4 March 2020, the government signaled its commitment to support the housing need of unwed parents “to ensure that their children have a stable home to grow up in and a good start in life”.
+Now: On 4 March 2020, the government signalled its commitment to support the housing needs of unwed parents “to ensure that their children have a stable home to grow up in, and a good start in life”.
 Unwed parents who approach HDB for housing assistance, including rental flats, will not be turned away.
 HDB has stated that it will assess each request “holistically and individually”.

-For BTO flats, single unwed parents aged 21 and above are also now allowed to buy new 3-room flats in non-mature estates, compared to only 2-room flats in non-mature estates previously.
+Single unwed parents aged 21 and above are now allowed to buy new three-room flats in non-mature estates, compared to only two-room flats in non-mature estates previously.

-For grants, the eligible unwed parent may qualify for the same grant amount as a single person (i.e. half the grant amount for divorced and widowed parents).
+For grants, an eligible unwed parent may qualify for the same grant amount as a single person (i.e. half the grant amount for divorced and widowed parents).

-Unwed parents who cannot afford to buy any flat will be considered for public rental flat.
+Unwed parents who cannot afford to buy any flat will be considered for public rental flats.

-If you’re a single parent and encounter any further difficulties or obstacles, you may wish to reach out to the Association of Women for Action and Research (AWARE) to get further advice and assistance.
+You may wish to reach out to HDB or the Association of Women for Action and Research (AWARE) to get further advice and assistance.

-What is your experience of buying a HDB flat as a single parent?
+What is your experience of buying an HDB flat as a single parent?
 Share it with us in the comments section.